IshitaTakeshi/ishitatakeshi.netlify.com/source/about-me.rst

 About Me
 ========

-The oline version can be found at http://ishitatakeshi.netlify.com/about-me
+| The oline version can be found at http://ishitatakeshi.netlify.com/about-me.
+| You can access to GitHub links and YouTube demo videos.

 Education
 =========